Specialized Coatings to Enhance Wind Turbine Blade Durability

 Wind turbine blades with graphene-containing materials to improve durability, weight, and performance.
 The blades have graphene-based materials in the blade structure, load-carrying spar, surface coatings, and retrofits.
 This provides benefits like erosion resistance, radar stealth, impact protection, fire retardation, weight savings, electrical conductivity, and sensor integration.
 The graphene-enhanced wind turbine blade components improve erosion resistance, durability, weight savings, conductivity, and other properties compared to conventional blades.

-4. Lightweight and Efficient Vertical Windmill Blade Design with Flexible Sheet Material
+4. Vertical Windmill Blade with Frame Structure and Flexible Sheet-Covered Cutouts

 Epic Metals Corporation, 2021